-Dracaena (Dragon Tree): Planting, Growing and Care
+Dracaena (Dragon Tree): Planting, Cultivation, and Care

 Contents

-The Dracaena in a few words
+The Dracaena in a nutshell

 The Dracaena or Dragon Tree is a popular houseplant prized for its graphic and exotic, often variegated foliage.
 Native to tropical regions of Africa and Asia, it thrives perfectly in pots in our homes, where it enjoys a warm and protected environment.
-Placed away from direct sunlight, it retains all its brilliance and easily adapts to different atmospheres in the home.
-The most commonly cultivated varieties are Dracaena fragrans and Dracaena marginata, the two most popular varieties.
+Placed away from direct sunlight, it retains all its brilliance and easily adapts to different atmospheres in the house.
+The most commonly cultivated varieties are Dracaena fragrans and the Dracaena marginata, the two most popular varieties.

 Easy to care for, the Dracaena requires minimal maintenance and is rarely prone to diseases: moderate watering, allowing the soil to dry out between waterings, and a stable temperature between 18 and 25°C are sufficient for its well-being.
-Undemanding, it forgives occasional missed waterings and is ideal for those who want a green interior without hassle.
+Undemanding, it forgives missed waterings and is ideal for those who want a green interior without hassle.

 In addition to its aesthetic appeal, the Dracaena is recognised for its air-purifying properties.
-It helps to clean the air by absorbing harmful substances such as formaldehyde, benzene or xylene, which are frequently present in our homes.
+It helps to clean the air by absorbing harmful substances such as formaldehyde, benzene, or xylene, which are frequently present in our homes.
 This is an added bonus for creating a healthy and pleasant environment.

 Botany and description